-How to Become a Line Installer and Repairer
+How to Become a Line Installer

-Job Description of a Line Installer and Repairer
+Job Description of a Line Installer

+Line installers and repairers frequently work in teams to repair or install a complex network of power lines and cables such as telecommunications cables to include fiber optics and electrical power systems.
+Their job is considered highly hazardous because they work with high-voltage electricity and climb great heights which is why training is so important.
 The duties of an electrical power line installer and repairer usually include the installation, maintenance, and repairs of power lines that move electricity.
-They must test and inspect auxiliary equipment and power lines.
-He or she would be responsible for finding any defective devices, switches, voltage regulators, and transformers.
-They have the job of stringing power lines between buildings, poles, and towers.
+Additionally, they must test and inspect auxiliary equipment and power lines.
+They are also responsible for finding any defective devices, switches, voltage regulators, and transformers.

 Line installers climb poles and transmission towers while using truck-mounted buckets to reach equipment.
 They need to operate power equipment when installing or repairing lines, poles, and towers.
 Telecommunication line installers and repairers install, maintain, and repair telecommunications equipment.